SeldonIO/seldon-core/docs-gb/kubernetes/server-autoscaling.md

 Therefore we need to define some heuristics that can be used to scale down servers if we think that they are not properly used.

 {% hint style="info" %}
-**Note**: Scaling down the number of replicas for a model server does not necessarily mean that the system is going to remove a specific replica that we want.
+**Note**: Scaling down the number of replicas for an inference server does not necessarily mean that the system is going to remove a specific replica that we want.

 As currently we have the model server deployed as StatefulSets, scaling down the number of replicas will mean that we are removing a pod with the largest index.